Rosistor/ashley-reece-portfolio/README.md

 # 👋 Hi, I'm Ashley Reece

 Welcome to my data analytics portfolio!
-I'm currently pursuing a Bachelor's in Information Systems and Supply Chain Management with a concentration in Business Analytics.
+I'm currently pursuing a Bachelor's in Information Systems/Supply Chain Management with a concentration in Business Analytics.

 This space highlights my skills in SQL, Power BI, and Excel — along with a passion for process optimization, documentation, and building systems that make real-world workflows smoother.